It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: SUPPLEMENT TO EXPERIMENTS

-Despite our experiments showing that {\tt CV-EM} takes fewer update steps to converge compared to {\tt MLE-NR} and {\tt MLE-Secant}, {\tt CV-EM} does not have quadratic convergence, and might not even have superlinear convergence.
+Despite our experiments showing that {\tt CV-FP} takes fewer update steps to converge compared to {\tt MLE-NR} and {\tt MLE-Secant}, {\tt CV-FP} does not have quadratic convergence, and might not even have superlinear convergence.

 \begin{definition} Suppose there is a sequence of real numbers $\{x_i\}_{i=1}^n$ such that $\lim_{n \rightarrow \infty} = x$.
 Further suppose

 If $\alpha = 1$, the sequence converges linearly to $x$.
 If $1 < \alpha < 2$, the sequence converges superlinearly to $x$.
 If $\alpha = 2$, the sequence converges quadratically to $x$. \end{definition}